Tessa’s Recipe Rundown

 The Best Baking Pans for Cookies

-I always use an unlined aluminum half-sheet pan, like this one, for baking cookies.
-Additionally, I always use parchment paper for baking cookies.
+I always use unlined aluminum half-sheet pans lined with pre-cut parchment for baking cookies.
 Never use dark-colored pans to bake cookies, as they tend to overly brown or even burn the bottoms of the cookies.
 Learn more about the best baking pans here.

 Chewy Chocolate Gingerbread Cookies